ajlopatkin/PlasAnn/README.md

 Remember to append the path to the new BLAST bin directory to the existing PATH setting. \

 For linux, Windows and osx64 users Blast can be installed using : conda install bioconda::blast\
-For osxARM64 we suggest we suggest usiing Blast from the link above Due to compatibility issues, . \
+For osxARM64 we suggest usiing Blast from the link above Due to compatibility issues, . \

 ## Usage